NuGet/docs.microsoft.com-nuget/docs/tools/cli-ref-environment-variables.md

 # NuGet CLI environment variables

 The behavior of the nuget.exe CLI can be configured through a number of environment variables, which affect nuget.exe on computer-wide, user, or process levels.
+Environment variables always override any settings in `NuGet.Config` files, allowing build servers to change appropriate settings without modifying any files.

 In general, options specified directly on the command line or in NuGet configuration files have precedence, but there are a few exceptions such as *FORCE_NUGET_EXE_INTERACTIVE*.
 If you find that nuget.exe behaves differently between different computers, an environment variable could be the cause.
 For example, Azure Web Apps Kudu (used during deployment) has *NUGET_XMLDOC_MODE* set to *skip* to speed up package restore performance and save disk space.